gndpwnd/archive-frontend/content/posts/Dont_Buy_a_Home_-_Homes_Are_For_Banks.md

 ---
-title: "Dont Buy A Home - Homes Are For Banks"
+title: "Don't Buy A Home - Homes Are For Banks"
 date: "2022-02-04"
 description: "gc short"
 tags: [